-Related standards
+Related Standards

-In combination with the Sustainability Framework's requirements for implementing sustainability commitments in land use operations and processing facilities, the following normative requirements are available, applicable to Organisations using the Sustainability Framework:
+In combination with the Sustainability Framework's requirements for implementing sustainability commitments in land use operations and processing facilities, the following normative requirements are available, applicable to Organisations using certified by Preferred by Nature:

-- SP-02.
-System Requirements for Certificate Holders.
-This Standard applies to all Sustainability Framework verified operations.
-It contains generic quality system requirements. - SP-03.
+- PBN-02.
+System Requirements.
+This Standard applies to all Sustainability Framework certified operations.
+It contains generic quality system requirements. - PBN-03.
 Supplier Management and Due Diligence Requirements.
 This Standard contains requirements for companies sourcing commodities through a supply chain; these may include manufacturers, traders and retailers.
-The Standard sets out requirements systems to ensure supply chain management and for conducting due diligence for sourcing and meeting sustainability commitments. - SP-04.
-Requirements for Claims and Seal Use.
-This Standard regulates claims and use of the Preferred by Nature Seal related to the Sustainability Framework Programme.
-It also contains the requirements related to carbon compensation are a prerequisite for using the Seal. - SP-05.
+The Standard sets out requirements systems to ensure supply chain management and for conducting due diligence for sourcing and meeting sustainability commitments. - PBN-04.
+Preferred by Nature Seal Use Policy.
+This document regulates the requirements and conditions for the use of Preferred by Nature Hummingbird Seal (the Seal). - PBN-05.
 Chain of Custody and Traceability Standard.
-This Standard contains requirements for chain of custody models and traceability systems used to manage claims and trace products in the supply chain. - SP-09.
+This Standard contains requirements for chain of custody models and traceability systems used to manage claims and trace products in the supply chain. - PBN-09.
 Terms and Definitions.
-This Standard contains terms and definitions used in the Sustainability Framework Programme. - Standard SP-13.
+This Standard contains terms and definitions used in relation to the Preferred by Nature Certification Programme. - PBN-13.
 EUDR Indicators.
-The Standard covers a set of 47 indicators that can be used for the verification of compliance with the EU Deforestation Regulation (version adopted by the European Parliament on 19 April 2023).
+This document contains the set of indicators from this Sustainability Framework that can be used for the certification related to the EU Deforestation Regulation.
+It has been prepared as a separate document for the convenience of stakeholders who wish to focus only on the EUDR-related indicators.